• Skip to main content

 Classic Winter Poems for Children

-Sometimes classic poems can be daunting but these poems have been specially selected so that even beginners can revel in their language and imagery.
+Sometimes classic poems can be daunting but I've specially selected these poems so that even beginners can revel in their language and imagery.
 Themes include snow, ice, skating and even the bitter wind.
-The poems beg to be read aloud again and again and with each new reading, children will discover something new.
+The poems beg to be read aloud again and again and with each reading, children will discover something new.

 And here's a tip–have the child close their eyes when listening and ask them to picture the scene of the poem in their mind.